 – small homeware items

-So, what are the pros of a clothes swap?
+What are the benefits of a clothing swap?

-- It’s like shopping with friends, only at home!
+3. It’s like shopping with friends, but from the comfort of home!

-- You might just make a small difference in the fashion industry and reduce your eco footprint.
+4. You might just make a small difference in the fashion industry and reduce your eco footprint.

 It’s one of the cheapest parties you can host!
-Organizing a clothes swap?
-It costs no more than some time to organise, a place to host, and some girls to bring along some snacks!
+Organizing a clothes swap costs no more than some time to plan, a place to host, and some girls to bring along some snacks.

 And so, is it worth it?
 According to Tamika, “Absolutely!”
 So worth it, in fact, that she plans on continuing these events twice a year – one at the end of Summer and then again at the end of Winter.